Unweaving the Rainbow: Drawing room of dukes

 This chapter describes a third reason to embrace science (the first two being beauty and duty): improving one's performance in the arts.
 Science is often presented publicly in a translated format, "dumbed down" to fit the language and existing ideas of non-scientists.
 This offers a disservice to the public, who are capable of appreciating the beauty of the universe as deeply as a scientist can.
 The successful communication of unadulterated science enhances, not confuses, the arts; after all, poets (Dawkins's synonym for artists—see page 24) and scientists are motivated by a similar spirit of wonder.
 We should therefore battle the stereotype that science is difficult, uncool, and not useful for the common person.

 Barcodes in the stars

 Studying a phenomenon, such as a flower, cannot detract from its beauty.

 First, some scientists, such as Feynman, are able to appreciate the aesthetics of the flower while engaged in their study.
 Second, the mysteries which science unfolds lead to new and more exciting mysteries; for example, botany's findings might lead us to wonder about the workings of a fly's consciousness.

 This effect of multiplying mysteries should satisfy even those who think that scientific understanding is at odds with aesthetics, e.g. people who agree with Einstein that "the most beautiful thing we can experience is the mysterious".

-(For evidence, the rest of this chapter discusses the fascinating science and beautiful new mysteries which followed in the wake of Newton's "unweaving" of the rainbow, q.e. his explanation of the prismatic effects of moist air.)
+(For evidence, the rest of this chapter discusses the fascinating science and beautiful new mysteries which followed in the wake of Newton's "unweaving" of the rainbow, e.g. his explanation of the prismatic effects of moist air.)